CogentRedTester/mpv-file-browser/addons/README.md

 | name  | string | -         | -       | the name of the parser used for custom keybinds filters and codes - by default uses the filename with `.lua` or `-browser.lua` removed |
 | setup | method | -         | -       | If it exists this method is automatically run after all parsers are imported and API functions are made available                      |

+## Parsing

 When a directory is loaded file-browser will iterate through the list of parsers from lowest to highest priority.
 The first parser for which `can_parse` returns true will be selected as the parser for that directory.

 The `parse` method will then be called on the selected parser, which is expected to return either a table of list items, or nil.
-If nil is returned, then the browser will attempt to load the directory from the next parser for which `can_parse` return true, otherwise if an empty table is returned the browser will treat the directory as empty.
+If an empty table is returned then file-browser will treat the directory as empty, otherwise if the list_table is nil then file-browser will attempt to run `parse` on the next parser for which `can_parse` returns true.
+This continues until a parser returns a list_table, or until there are no more parsers, after which the root is loaded instead.

-## The List Array
+### The List Array

 The list array must be made up of item_tables, which contain details about each item in the directory.
 Each item has the following members: